Handlebars

 composer fix:php

-# Run all static code analyzers
+# All static code analyzers

 composer sca

-# Run specific static code analyzers
+# Specific static code analyzers

 composer sca:php